 Car taxes

-The government is accelerating the transition to zero-emission mobility.
-From 1 January 2027, it will become financially unattractive for employers to provide employees with fossil fuel passenger cars (with CO₂ emissions) for private use.
+The government has proposed measures to accelerate the transition to zero-emission mobility.
+If adopted, from 1 January 2027, it would become financially unattractive for employers to provide employees with fossil fuel passenger cars (with CO₂ emissions) for private use.

-To this end, the government is introducing a pseudo-final levy of 12% on the catalogue value of fossil fuel passenger cars.
-This levy is payable by the employer and cannot be recovered from the employee.
-The measure is designed as a standardized final levy in income tax and makes it financially unattractive to offer a non-emission-free car to employees.
-With this measure, the legislator expects a significant acceleration in the electrification of the business fleet.
+To this end, the government has suggested introducing a pseudo-final levy of 12% on the catalogue value of fossil fuel passenger cars.
+This levy would be payable by the employer and cannot be recovered from the employee.
+The measure is designed as a standardised final levy in the wage tax and aims to make it financially unattractive to offer a non-emission-free car to employees.
+With this proposed measure, the legislator expects a significant acceleration in the electrification of the business fleet.

 - Passenger cars that are used exclusively for business purposes (i.e. not available for private use) are exempt.